grafana/alloy/docs/design/908-proposal-process.md

 * **Likely Accept**: If a proposal discussion seems to have reached a consensus to accept a proposal, the proposal review group moves the proposal to the _Likely Accept_ state.
-This change should be indicated with a comment on the proposal issue.
+This change should be indicated with a comment on the proposal.
 This state marks the final period for comments that might change the recognition of consensus.

 * **Likely Decline**: If a proposal discussion seems to have reached a consensus to decline a proposal, the proposal review group moves the proposal to the